Xia Xuanze

 Xia Xuanze (born 5 January 1979) is a former badminton player from China who played singles at the world level from the late 1990s through the first few years of the 21st century.
-Now he is a singles coach for the national team of China.
+Previously he was served as the vice chairman of the Chinese Badminton Association and a singles coach for the national team of China.

 Career

 At one time or another he experienced victory in most of badminton's biggest events.
 The exception came in his sole appearance at the Olympics when he was beaten in the semifinals of the 2000 Games in Sydney by Indonesia's Hendrawan.
 Xia settled for a bronze medal there after defeating Denmark's Peter Gade in the playoff for third place.
 Earlier in that season, Xia had won the prestigious All-England Championships over eighteen-year-old Taufik Hidayat.
 He captured men's singles at the IBF World Championships in 2003 by defeating Malaysia's Wong Choong Hann.
 Finally, in international team play, he was a member of the Chinese squad that ended a long drought by capturing the highly coveted Thomas Cup (men's world team competition and trophy) in 2004.

 In the 2010 Thomas Cup, Xia coached Chen Jin, witnessing his country win 3–0 over Indonesia for their fourth consecutive Thomas Cup.

 In 2017, Xia Xuanze together with Zhang Jun replaced Li Yongbo as head coach of the Chinese badminton team.

+Xia was elected as the vice chairman of the Chinese Badminton Association in January 2019.
+In 2021, he was appointed as a singles coach for the national team of China.

+Investigation

+On 31 August 2026, Xia was placed investigation by the Central Commission for Discipline Inspection and the National Supervisory Commission, for alleged "serious violations of discipline and laws".